kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 .\venv\Scripts\activate
 ```

+*Note: If you encounter an error message like "cannot be loaded because running script is disabled" on Windows, see **Appendix C** below for troubleshooting solutions.*

 *Explanation: "Activating" tells your terminal to stop looking at the global system for tools and instead look strictly inside your new `venv` folder.
 This ensures you are using the correct, isolated versions of your tools.*

 **How do I know it worked?**